 Of course we couldn’t leave Princess Leia defenseless, so I bought G– this awesome toy gun.

-She loves that it spins around and makes lots of noise.
 And now she is ready to take on the clone troopers!